 - High price point – the B21 range starts at over $230

 They’re superbly built, generate excellent ball speed, and look great in the bag.
 Our top pick for the easiest hybrid to hit in 2023.

-Taylor Made’s SIM MAX hybrids are available in three degrees – 19, 22, and 25, depending on what you’re looking to add to your bag.
+Taylor Made’s SIM MAX hybrids are available in three degrees – 19, 22, and 25, depending on what you want to add to your bag.

-Let’s look at some of the SIM MAX hybrid range’s key features.
+Let’s examine some of the key features of the SIM MAX hybrid range.

 - C300 ultra-strong steel face allows you to generate exceptional ball speed